Dental Implants — DeLand, FL

-For multiple consecutive missing teeth, instead of placing an implant to replace each one, we’ll create an implant-retained bridge.
-Like the traditional dental bridge method, this option consists of two or more dental crowns arranged in series.
-The difference, though, is that the apparatus attaches to a single dental implant to create a lasting and secure new structure.
+For multiple consecutive missing teeth, instead of placing an implant to replace each one, we’ll create an implant bridge.
+Like the traditional dental bridge method, this option consists of two or more dental crowns arranged in a series.
+The difference, though, is that the apparatus attaches to one or two dental implants to create a lasting and secure new structure.

 Understanding the Cost of Dental Implants

-Receiving a dental implant is an involved procedure, and because each situation is different, the only way we can generate an accurate estimate is for you to visit our office to meet with your dentist in Deland.
+Receiving a dental implant is an involved procedure, and because each situation is different, the only way we can generate an accurate estimate is for you to visit our dental office to meet with your dentist in DeLand.
 Dr. Cowell will take the time to perform a careful examination and use his professional expertise to develop a complete replacement plan.
 Until you’re able to see us for your consultation, here are some things for you to keep in mind about the cost of treatment.

 Dental Implant FAQs